jpulse-net/jpulse-framework/plugins/hello-world/docs/README.md

 - **Enable/Disable**: Toggle whether the custom message is displayed

 Configuration can be modified via:
-- The admin UI at [/jpulse-plugins/hello-world.shtml](/jpulse-plugins/hello-world.shtml)
+- The admin UI at [/admin/plugin-config.shtml?plugin=hello-world](/admin/plugin-config.shtml?plugin=hello-world) (for adinistrators only)
 - The Plugin REST API endpoints programmatically

 ### API Integration